Mosspheree/Codemedic/README.md

 ## Why it's novel

-Existing tools explain errors. **codemedic** explains, patches, recompiles, and verifies — closing the loop automatically.
+Existing tools explain errors. **codemedic** explains, patches, recompiles, and verifies, closing the loop automatically.
 The verified recompile is the new part.

 ## Requirements